 It is possible for parents to arrange temporary custody without court by agreeing temporary child custody amongst themselves.
 Some parents may also be giving temporary custody of their child to the other parent whilst they resolve certain issues such as living arrangements or other issues during which time it may not be possible for the child to live with them.

-Please note temporary custody without court order does not mean that the parent who is does not have temporary custody will lose their child.
+Temporary custody, without a court order, does not mean that the parent who does not have temporary custody will lose their child.
 As there is no formal custody order the parent can approach the court if the other parent refuses to give back custody.
 Emergency and temporary custody are different, as temporary custody maybe given to any one at any time.
-The main difference between emergency and temporary custody is that in an emergency custody an action is needed to be taken immediately due to emergency situations whereas giving temporary custody may not necessarily be due to an emergency but other factors.
+The main difference between emergency and temporary custody is that in an emergency custody action is needed to be taken immediately due to emergency situations whereas giving temporary custody may not necessarily be due to an emergency but other factors.

 How to get temporary child custody by going to court?

 In order to get temporary child custody by going to court a parent will need to complete the C100 court form.
 This form will require the parent making an application to accurately complete details of the child, themselves and the other parent in question.
 The parent making an application for temporary child custody will also need to provide reasons suggesting why they are seeking temporary child custody.